keedio/keedio-vagrant/README.md

 ```
 vagrant plugin install vagrant-openstack-provider
 ```
-At the moment you need to clone the relative branch, enter the ambari1 folder and edit the Vagrant file to specify your credentials
+At the moment you need to clone the openstack branch from the keedio-vagrant github repo.

+In order to access the cloud you have to download the "Openstack RC file" in the "Access and Security" section.The filename is $USER_openrc.sh.
+Before starting any vagrant-openstack session you have to source us
 ```
-os.username           = 'Your username'
-os.password           = 'Your password'
-os.tenant_name        = 'Your tenant'
+source $USER_openrc.sh
 ```
+You will be prompted for you openstack passowrd.
+Input it.

 After that you can start you VMs with vagrant up adding a flag to specify the openstack provider.
 Buildoop is not required, as the Cediant cloud local repo will be used.

 ```